brettcannon/python-launcher/docs/cli.md

 ### `PYLAUNCH_DEBUG`

-When set, causes the Python Launcher to print out information about its interprter search to stderr.
+When set, causes the Python Launcher to print out information about its interpreter search to stderr.